RobertAldenFreeman/food-delivery-application/README.md

 # food-delivery-application
 Food delivery application created using Python, Flask, html, css, and MySQL.
 This project was done using SCRUM style agile software development with a group of 6 people.
-This repository has been moved from the original locked repository into this one.
+This repository has been moved from the original locked repository into this one, thus the git history is brief.

 # A comprehensive overview of the project
 See Project_Documentation_M5_folder_team_01.pdf for full documentation of the process of this project.
 For a view of the site UI please see page 66 of this document.